becauseofhope/because-of-hope/README.md

 Ruby 2.1 is the last Ruby version supported.
 Luckily, since this is just a statically generated site, this is fine.

+Pull requests must be approved by an approved submitter and a bot will merge if the integration tests pass.

+Pull requests made by users of the repository will open review apps.

 ## History

 We were replacing: